linjiaotou/grafana_chinese/docs/sources/http_api/user.md

 `GET /api/user/orgs`

 Return a list of all organizations of the current user.
-Requires basic authentication.

 **Example Request**: